|

 stress of the rides.
 The strap must be tightly attached to the purse and

-should have a quality locking buckle that can be easily opened to
+should have a quality locking buckle that can be opened without fiddling.

 Wear your wallet tightly enough to always be able